-- 1. an understanding of the purposes, genres, and conventions of academic writing; - an effective writing process, with strategies for developing research questions, finding information, notetaking, organizing ideas and synthesizing information, writing and revising; - 3. skill in the information search (research) process, including competence in using specialized online databases and other search tools to locate (and assess) relevant scholarly sources: - 4. skill in critically analyzing, using, and citing sources using APA format; - 5. competence in developing arguments and structuring papers effectively in a range of genres including proposals, summaries and critical analyses, reflective pieces, and research papers; - 6. competence in writing with clarity, conciseness, and a professional tone, and skill in editing to eliminate common writing errors.
+1. an understanding of the purposes, genres, and conventions of academic writing;

+- 2. an effective writing process, with strategies for developing research questions, finding and assessing sources, notetaking, organizing ideas and synthesizing information, writing and revising; - 3. skill in the information search (research) process, including competence in using specialized online databases and other search tools to locate relevant scholarly sources; - 4. skill in critically analyzing, using, and citing sources in APA format; - 5. competence in developing arguments and structuring papers effectively in a range of academic genres including proposals, summaries and critical analyses, reflective pieces, and research papers; - 6. competence in writing with clarity, conciseness, and a professional tone; - 7. skill in editing to eliminate common writing errors.

-Policy on the Use of Electronic Communication Devices
+Learning Technologies and Requirements & Policy on the Use of Electronic Communication Devices